chirpd/chirpd-platform/workspace/bootstrap/CONTRIBUTING.md

 ## Key branches

-- `master` is the latest, deployed version.
+- `master` is the latest, chirpded version.
 - `gh-pages` is the hosted docs (not to be used for pull requests).
 - `*-wip` is the official work in progress branch for the next release.